Contents discussed in this blog:

-Before we could delve deeper into the topic, let’s first look into its history and learn how “Tort” become known to the world, at large.
+Before we could delve deeper into the topic, let’s first look into its history and learn how ‘tort’ became known to the world, at large.

-Tort has been a part of our history for a long time and you can find examples of its implementation in a number of books throughout the early stages of our legal history.
+Tort has been a part of our history for a long time and you can find it being referred to in a number of books throughout the early stages of our legal history.
 Although it has a vast history, its development can be considered a bit slow as compared to its counterparts, however, it does not change the fact that the branch of law has been significantly influential.
 Irrespective of the legal system prevalent in countries all around the world, law has incorporated tort law in some manner or the other [Check Ref 1].

-For example, some countries have decided to adopt this “wide and amorphous” area of law by using different terminology.
+Some countries have decided to adopt this “wide and amorphous” area of law by using different terminology.
 Thus, stating that their use is widespread is an undisputed fact.